galeo/transient-showcase/README.md

 ### Reading Infix Values

-**Reminder** in the section on [pre-commands](#org09b11a7) the discussion about the `:transient` mentions that the values available in a suffix body depend on whether the pre-command called `transient--export` before evaluating the suffix body.
+**Reminder** in the section on [pre-commands](#org2da15d9) the discussion about the<code>:transient</code>mentions that the values available in a suffix body depend on whether the pre-command called<code>transient--export</code>before evaluating the suffix body.

 There are two basic ways to read infixes:

--   `(transient-args transient-current-command)` and parse manually
+-   <code>(transient-args transient-current-command)</code>and parse manually
--   `(transient-arg-value "--argument-" (transient-args transient-current-command)`
+-   <code>(transient-arg-value "--argument-" (transient-args transient-current-command)</code>
--   `(transient-suffixes transient-current-command)` and retrieve your fully hydrated suffix
+-   <code>(transient-suffixes transient-current-command)</code>and retrieve your fully hydrated suffix

 -   TODO The `transient-suffixes` option requires filtering

-    In my opinion the API should make it easier to get raw values from suffixes, but this is also a matter of custom infixes needing to serialize values correctly so that `transient-arg-value` will "just work".
+    In my opinion the API should make it easier to get raw values from suffixes, but this is also a matter of custom infixes needing to serialize values correctly so that<code>transient-arg-value</code>will "just work".

-<a id="org4f7dc6c"></a>
+<a id="orgfb6d9c4"></a>

 ## Scope

 When you call a function with an argument, you want to know in the body of your function what that argument was.
 This is the scope.
-The prefix is initialized with the `:scope` either when it was set up or by its own body or interactive form.
+The prefix is initialized with the<code>:scope</code>either when it was set up or by its own body or interactive form.

-Suffixes can then read back that scope in their body by calling `transient-scope`.
-The suffix object is given the scope and can use it to alter its own display or behavior.
+Suffixes can then read back that scope in their body by calling<code>transient-scope</code> The suffix object is given the scope and can use it to alter its own display or behavior.
 The layout also can interpret the scope while it is initializing.

 ```elisp